Next Tory leader odds: The favourites to replace Boris Johnson

 Chancellor Rishi Sunak is the favourite to replace Mr Johnson if there is a leadership contest, narrowly ahead of foreign secretary Liz Truss.

-Senior backbencher Jeremy Hunt – who lost out to Mr Johnson at the Tory leadership contest in 2019 – is 9/1 with several bookies, while Cabinet minister Michael Gove is further out at 23/2 with several firms.
+Senior backbencher Jeremy Hunt – who lost out to Mr Johnson at the Tory leadership contest in 2019 – is 9/1 with several bookies, while Cabinet minister Michael Gove is further outside the top three with several firms.

 Two-thirds (66 per cent) of voters – including 42 per cent of those who backed Tories at the last election – polled by Savanta ComRes said Mr Johnson should resign over the party issue, up 12 points on a similar survey in December.